Trenton Thunder Ballpark: History

 The park was built for the 1994 season, although it opened several weeks late due to a rough winter that hampered construction.
 The sod also was unable to take properly that season, and the field did not properly drain, leading to rainouts on evenings where the sun had been out since noon.
 The drainage problem was fixed in 1995.

-The stadium's original name was "Mercer County Waterfront Park" when it opened in 1994.
-"Samuel J. Plumeri Sr. Field" was added to the original name in 1999 by Trenton Thunder owner, Joe Plumeri (Chairman and CEO of Willis Group Holdings).
-Samuel J. Plumeri Sr. was Joe Plumeri's father.
+The stadium was originally named the Mercer County Waterfront Park when it opened.
+In 1999, a year after former Trenton Thunder team owner Samuel J. Plumeri Sr. died, the field at the park was named after him, in honor of his role in bringing minor league baseball back to Trenton.
 In November 2012, the New Jersey–based Church and Dwight company / Arm & Hammer purchased the ballpark's naming rights.
 Following the 2020 season the sponsorship was discontinued as the professional minor league Thunder lost their affiliation as part of the 2021 reorganization of Minor League Baseball.

 On July 8, 1996, the ballpark hosted the Double-A All-Star Game in which a team of National League-affiliated All-Stars defeated a team of American League-affiliated All-Stars, 6–2, before 8,369 people in attendance.

 In June 2014, the park hosted the first-ever, gold- and bronze-medal games in baseball for the Special Olympics USA National Games.
 In 2018, it hosted the Eastern League All-Star Game.